-This module explains how to choose a research topic that fits within the bounds of your assignment.
-You will also learn to choose a topic to research that is neither too broad nor too narrow.
+This module explains how to choose a research topic that fits within the bounds of your assignment and is neither too broad nor too narrow.

 The words you choose for your search will have an impact on the results you find.
 There are many different ways of describing the same topic.
 Doing the same search multiple times with a variety of terms will yield the most complete results.

 Take a moment to learn more about Keywords, Synonyms and Related Terms.